rocketlabdelta/rocketlabdelta.com/_posts/2020-06-09-making-time.md

 ---

 I know there's a lot of unrest in the world right now.
-I am privileged to be able to set aside time self-care.
+I am privileged to be able to set aside time for self-care.
 Even in the face of widespread fear and grave injustice it is still important to take care of yourself--just don't stick your head in the sand.

 [^1]: This means I routinely fall victim to the [planning fallacy][4].